khaosans/basic-chat/evaluators/README.md

 The evaluator runs automatically in GitHub Actions after tests pass.
 It only runs on:
 - Pushes to the main branch
 - Pull requests from the same repository (for security)

+The CI automatically:
+- Installs Ollama
+- Pulls the specified model
+- Runs the evaluation

 ## Evaluation Criteria